Segev031/Running-Sum/README.md

 # Running-Sum
-Answer for Running Sum question of LeetCode
+Answer for Running Sum question of LeetCode with Scala and Swift.